Curriculum

 Tab/Accordion Items

-The purpose of Career and Technical Education (CTE) Curriculum and Instructional Management is to provide schools with a computerized system that can be used to:
+The purpose of Career and Technical Education (CTE) Curriculum and Instructional Management is to provide schools with an online system that can be used to:

 • Provide instructional strategies to teach essential standards containing 21st century content

-• Provide formative, benchmark, performance, and summative assessments
+• Provide CTE teachers with guidance on developing formative, performance, and summative assessments

 • Document student achievement and academic growth